 Casa de Campo São Rafael: A small country house hotel with pool outside Óbidos

 Casa da Eira Branca: A cosy guesthouse in the historical centre of Óbidos

 See my other suggestions for places to stay in Óbidos.Search Booking.com Search Hotels Combined

 Day 2: Rocks, boats, fortresses and beaches

-Drive to Peniche, a fishing town on a rocky headland (approx 25 mins).
+Drive to Peniche, a fishing town on an unusual rocky headland (approx 25 mins).